ramawama/TripPrefVisualizer/README.md

 1. Download Node.Js: https://nodejs.org/en/download

+2. Download Python 3.12.2 and/or add to PATH: https://www.python.org/downloads/

-2. Run the virtual environment:
+3. Run the virtual environment:
 - in your terminal, go in to the server directory
 ```shell
 cd ./server